 And more specifically, does Jetstar have business class?
 What is Jetstar business class like?
 Is Jetstar business class worth it?

 This is based specifically on my experience flying Jetstar business class to Singapore.
 I have also flown Jetstar business class to Bali and Jetstar business class to Phuket.
-All experiences were similar except my Jetstar Bali business class experience where the flight arrived quite late and they did not clean up the cabin or set up the entertainment units properly.
+All experiences were similar except my Jetstar Bali business class experience.
+This time, the flight arrived quite late, and they did not clean up the cabin or set up the entertainment units properly.

 Jetstar Airways business class is a great option of getting to Malaysia.
 Although you can’t fly business class to Asia directly on this airline, you can fly to Singapore.
 From here you can connect to a Malaysian flight or you can do what we did and travel from Singapore directly to Malaysia overland.